What is a No Cold Calling Zone?

 Who runs them?

-Trading Standards work with the Police, Staffordshire Fire and Rescue and Neighbourhood teams.
-They are currently funded by the Safer City Partnership.
+Trading Standards work with the Police, Staffordshire Fire and Rescue and the City Council Neighbourhood teams.

 Why have you chosen these areas?

-The areas will have been chosen as they are an area which is vulnerable to doorstep crime.
+The areas will have been chosen because they are an area which is vulnerable to doorstep crime.

 Vulnerability can be measured in many ways but it may be:

-- an area where there has been a high level of recorded crime, such as burglary or distraction
+- an area where there has been a high level of recorded crime, such as distraction burglary

-- an isolated area of a small number of properties.
+- where there is an isolated area of a small number of properties.

-- information on how to deal with callers should the signage be ignored;
+- information on how to deal with cold callers should the lamp post signage be ignored;

 - door/window stickers;